 Applicants having a first undergraduate degree other than a Bachelor of Arts may be admitted to the BA After Degree programs.
 All requirements for the degree must be met (see Bachelor of Arts (BA)).
-The total number of required units of course weight in the After Degree program will vary depending on the degree held and the BA program sought; however, a minimum of ± 60 will always be required.
-In some cases, more than ± 60 may be required depending on the number and applicability of Arts and Science courses completed as part of the first degree.
+The total number of required units of course weight in the After Degree program will vary depending on the degree held and the BA program sought; however, a minimum of $\star$ 60 will always be required.
+In some cases, more than $\star$ 60 may be required depending on the number and applicability of courses completed as part of the first degree.

-- Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the degree program. - Courses in other Faculties (non-Arts or non-Science options) open to students in the BA program (Non-Arts or Non-Science Options and Non-Arts or Non-Science Options) are not permitted for credit in a BA after a previous degree. - 3.
-The major and minor or double major selected for the After Degree program may be in disciplines already included in the first degree if they are approved major or minor subjects [see Programs and Certificates or Minor] and if no more than ★30 at the senior level have already been completed in the discipline(s) in question.
+- 1. Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the degree program. - Any major or minor selected for the After Degree program may be in disciplines already included in the first degree if they are approved major or minor subjects [see Programs and Certificates or Minor] and if no more than ★30 at the senior level have already been completed in the discipline(s) in question.
 Where ★30 or less in the discipline have been completed, those disciplines may be designated as a major, minor, or double major, and it is expected that additional courses will be taken in those subjects to the maximum allowed as part of the After Degree program.
+Where more than ★30 have already been completed in a discipline, that subject may not be selected as a major, minor or part of a double major for the BA after a previous degree [see point (3) below].

-Where more than ± 30 have already been completed in a discipline, that subject may not be selected as a major, minor or part of a double major for the BA after a previous degree [see point (3) below].
+A minor from a previous degree may be declared as a major in a BA After Degree program if it is an approved discipline and fewer than ★30 have been completed; however, the major(s) declared must be different than the major(s) completed in the previous degree.

-- 4. A minor from a previous degree may be declared as a major in a BA After Degree program if it is an approved discipline and fewer than ★30 have been completed; however, the major(s) declared must be different than the major(s) completed in the previous degree. - 5.
 Students who wish to pursue additional studies in a discipline which cannot be selected as a major or minor may apply for admission as a Special Student (see Special Students) or to a BA Honors After Degree Program (see Academic Performance for Graduation) if the academic admission requirements for those programs are met.
 Alternatively, these areas may be pursued as options in a BA After Degree program to the extent possible within the requirements of the program.